VeridicSolutionsOrg/Veridic_NorthCarolina/README.md

 # Veridic_NorthCarolina
-This project belongs to NorthCarolina only
+This project belongs to NorthCarolina only.